Evernote/evernote-sdk-python/README.md

 user_store = client.get_user_store()
 user_store.getUser()
 ```
 You can omit authenticationToken in the arguments of UserStore functions.
-The

 ##### NoteStore #####
 If you want to call NoteStore.listNotebooks: